vaequitas/fellow-discord-bot/README.md

 The code in this repository is horribly hacky and by no means an example of good code.

+Feel free to put in a pull request, even if it's just to add new ideas to IDEAS.md - everything is welcome.

 ### Setup

 To run this bot, you need to create a JSON file at the top-level of this repo called .config.json with contents